ratwolfzero/Chladni_Figures/README.md

 Top: A 2D static plot showing the time-independent displacement amplitude $Z(x,y,f)$ of the steady-state response to a driving frequency f​, matching the eigenfrequency of the degenerate modes (3,5) and (5,3).
 A small damping factor (γ=0.01) causes these modes to dominate, with minimal contributions from other modes.
 The plot visualizes the magnitude to highlight nodal lines where displacement is zero.
 The magnitude makes positive and negative antinodes indistinguishable, mimicking experimental Chladni patterns.

-Middle:A Phase View showing the signed displacement Z(x,y,f) of the steady-state response.
+Middle: A Phase View showing the signed displacement Z(x,y,f) of the steady-state response.
 Red regions indicate positive displacement (in-phase antinodes), blue regions show negative displacement (out-of-phase antinodes), and white/gray lines mark nodal lineswhere Z ≈ 0.
 This view highlights the wave's phase structure.